ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 * Forward Link – Numeric – Optional – Nulls Allowed
 * Backward Link – Numeric – Optional – Nulls Allowed
 * Construction Link – Numeric – Optional – Nulls Allowed
+* Manually Constructed Value – Numeric – Optional – Nulls allowed – This column
+  is used at target variable level to input manually constructed values into the  method (section 6.2.5)
 * Link Filter Columns – Optional – This can be any number of columns of any type that are to be used by the link filter (section 6.1.1) to prevent responders being used in the imputation link calculations